owncoral/pgzod/README.md

 ## 1. About The Project

 Keeping Typescript types in sync with your PostgreSQL database schemas is very useful but challenging.
-With `pgzod` that you can maintain all your tables in sync with Typescript through ["Zod"][zod].
+With PGZod that you can maintain all your tables in sync with Typescript through ["Zod"][zod].
 Zod is, in their own words:

 > a TypeScript-first schema declaration and validation library.
 You can use a Zod schema for validation or as a normal type.